4moghDwivedi/Bildungsroman/1_traintrip/1_traintrip.md

 Any button with a green ring can be played after the patch is initialized.

 To initialize the patch, ***reduce your volume***,  press spacebar once, and press it again after a second or two.
 You should hear silence.
 Find the large number~ object and ensure it is not running.
-To play a rendering of the patch, press spacebar.
+To play a rendering of the patch, press spacebar again, and ensure the number~ object is updating.

 ## Instrument design